primus/primus/README.md

 `outgoing::` is reserved for internal use only and that emitting such events your self will most likely result in c̮̫̞͚͉̮̙͕̳̲͉̤̗̹̮̦̪̖̱h̛͍͙̖̟͕̹͕̙̦̣̲̠̪̯̳͖̝̩a̴̝̦͇̥̠̟͚̳̤̹̗̻̭͍͖͕͓̻o̥̹̮̙͔̗͍͚͓̗̦̹͈͙͕̘̮͖̝ș̗̲̤̗̮͈̙͈̹̼̣̹̖̱̤̼̺̤ ̻͙̗̥̠̱͇̱̝̟̺͍̺̼͆̅̓̓̇a̜̖͈͇͎͙̲̙̗͇̫̘̖̹͖͓͔̺̱n̹͓̮͇̯̜̤̗͍̯̰̫̫̖̰ͬ͌ͬͫd͚̪͚̭͚̥̰̤̟͎̝̲̯̭̹̭̙̼̤ ͖̞̙̹͈͚̥̦͚͉͖̼̬͓͚̳͉͙͎d̴͚̱̮̗͍̩̻̰̣̫͉͈̞̲͉̫̞͔ẻͩͦ̃͌̿̐ͪͩ̌̇͂̆̑͐ͣ ҉̲͉͔͎̤̼̘͇̮̥̻̜̹̥͚̲̻̖s̶̗̻̫̼̠̳̗̺̤̗̳͈̪̮̗̝͇͈t̙͇͕̺̱̼̤̗̰̬̣͌ͬͧ͊́ͧͩ͌r͌̐̓̃ͥ̄ͤ͑̈ͬ͆ͬ͂̇̿̅ ҉̙̼̳̭̙͍̻̱̠͈̮̺̣̝̱̙̺͉ư̳͎̻͔̯̪̝͕͚̣̜̼̞͇̠̘̠̪c̨̫͙͙̬̰̰̫̐͋͊͑̌̾̉͆t͚̗͕̝̤̗͕̲̮̝̼̺͙͚̟͓̣̥͍ĭ͙̘̩̖͇͎̆̍̿̾ͤ̔̉̈̂̾̈ͭo̬̠̝͈̺̙̮̬̗̪̤͕͇͕̰̮͖͉̬n̙̪̤̝̹͖͖̻̬̹͙̞̗͓̞̭̜̠̟.

-To make it easier for developers to emit events on primus it self we've added an small helper function that checks if the event you want to emit is reserved for Primus only.
+To make it easier for developers to emit events on primus itself, we've added a small helper function that checks if the event you want to emit is reserved for Primus only.
 This would be all `incoming::` and `outgoing::` prefixed events and the events listed above.
 This method is called `<class>.reserved()` and it's